Vlad-PLK/vlad-plk.github.io/_posts/2025-09-03-Launching-My-Blog.md

 - Documented Week 1 learning objectives and technical skill targets
 - SSH key configuration verified and secured for GitHub integration

-## 🧗 Challenges & Struggles

-**Jekyll Learning Curve**: Had to brush up on Liquid templating and Jekyll's directory structure.
-The documentation is comprehensive but took some time to navigate effectively.

-**Scope Management**: Caught myself wanting to perfect every detail of the blog setup instead of focusing on content creation.
-Had to remind myself that consistent progress beats perfect presentation.

 ## 📚 Key Learnings & Progress

-**Technical Skills Gained:**
+**What I picked up:**
-- Jekyll static site generation and GitHub Pages deployment workflow
+- Jekyll and GitHub Pages deployment
-- Advanced Git branching strategies for documentation and code management
+- Git branching for managing docs and code
-- Linux systemd service management and process monitoring techniques
+- Linux systemd and process monitoring
-- SSH tunneling and advanced key management for secure remote access
+- SSH configuration and key management

-**DevOps Connections**: Started seeing how foundational Linux skills directly connect to container management, infrastructure automation, and cloud operations.
-The investment in solid fundamentals pays off throughout the entire learning journey.
+**Making Connections**: Started seeing how Linux basics connect to container management and cloud infrastructure.
+Good fundamentals make everything else easier.

 ## ⏭️ Next Steps & Closing Thoughts

-The blog setup took longer than anticipated, but it's a crucial tool for accountability and documentation.
-My Linux review reinforced how much I've retained from 42 School while highlighting areas where DevOps-specific knowledge builds on this foundation.
+Blog setup took longer than expected, but it's worth having a place to track progress.
+The Linux review showed me what I remember well and where I need more practice.

-Next up: mastering shell commands with a focus on the most critical commands for DevOps workflows, creating a comprehensive reference document that will serve as a quick-access resource throughout my entire learning journey. 💻
+Next: diving into shell commands—building a reference of the most useful commands for DevOps work. 💻